microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Update-MgSecuritySubjectRightsRequest.md

         - `[Quality <String>]`: printQuality
         - `[Scaling <String>]`: printScaling
       - `[DisplayName <String>]`: The name of the printer/printerShare.
-      - `[IsAcceptingJobs <Boolean?>]`: Whether the printer/printerShare is currently accepting new print jobs.
+      - `[IsAcceptingJobs <Boolean?>]`: Specifies whether the printer/printerShare is currently accepting new print jobs.
       - `[Jobs <IMicrosoftGraphPrintJob[]>]`: The list of jobs that are queued for printing by the printer/printerShare.
         - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
         - `[Configuration <IMicrosoftGraphPrintJobConfiguration>]`: printJobConfiguration